-- Site supervisors must have a minimum of five years' supervision experience. - Site supervisors must have, or have commenced, a certificate IV in Civil Construction Supervision, Frontline Management or Work Health and Safety (WHS). - The following units must be completed, either within the Cert IV or separately: - BSBWHS415 Contribute to implementing WHS management systems - BSBWHS414 Contribute to WHS risk management. - There must be a demonstrable level of due diligence for recruitment of site supervisors that have been with the contractor for less than six months. - Site supervisors must always be onsite and visually identifiable. - Change in site supervisor (new supervisor, shift change etc.) must be documented as per the management of change process and communicated to workers. - Site supervisors must not be performing construction works when there are more than five workers onsite. - There must be a minimum of one site supervisor for every 10 workers. - Where 10 or more workers are on site at a time, an additional WHS resource with minimum five years' construction experience and Certificate IV in WHS must be allocated at least 50 per cent on the site while works are being undertaken.
+- There must be a demonstrable level of due diligence for recruitment of site supervisors that have been with the contractor for less than six months. - Site supervisors must always be onsite and visually identifiable. - Change in site supervisor (new supervisor, shift change etc.) must be documented as per the management of change process and communicated to workers. - Site supervisors must not perform construction work when there are more than five workers across all work fronts. - There must be a minimum of one site supervisor for every 10 workers. - The site supervisor can oversee multiple work locations under one possession of site (POS) for up to 10 workers, provided there is a designated person in charge at each location, such as a leading hand.
+Where higher risk construction work is occurring, supervision levels at each work location must be assessed and defined. - Where there are 10 or more workers on site simultaneously, a WHS resource (with a minimum of five years' construction experience and a Certificate IV in WHS) must be allocated to the site for at least 50% of the time while work is ongoing. - Where there are 21 or more workers, an additional site supervisor and 100% WHS resource is required.